hadiahmad06/osiris-workout-planner/README.md

     <img src="GithubAssets/switch_auth.gif" alt="Switch auth screen GIF" width="200"/>
 </div>

+### 2. **Cloud Storage**
+   - All online pushes and pulls are handled with [`CloudService`](Osiris/Models/CloudService.swift)
+   - Authentication is also done using [`CloudService`](Osiris/Models/CloudService.swift)
+   - Firebase is used to store and sync data, including workout logs in [`LogService`](Osiris/Models/Logging/LogService.swift).
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) safely handles user connections, like friends, requests, blocked users, etc.
+   - Workout plans and logs are stored in separate database collections, allowing users to share workout plans without compromising their own data.

 ### 3. **Friends and Social**
    - [`ProfileService`](Osiris/Models/User/ProfileService.swift) handles friends, pending requests, and blocked users while ensuring local data is synchronized with the cloud.
    - `SocialView` (in-progress) will display friends, pending outgoing and incoming requests, and blocked users and allow the user to add new friends by entering their username.